-Performance Criteria Acceptable Solutions

-Considerations

-P7 Any development within the vicinity of a heritage item or heritage conservation area is to be designed and sited so that the heritage significance of the item is conserved.
-D7.1 Where development is proposed on land adjacent to or within the vicinity of a heritage item or a heritage conservation area the following is to be taken into consideration to ensure that it will complement the identified significance or setting of the heritage item or the heritage conservation area: a) The character, siting, bulk, scale, height and external appearance of the development b) The visual relationship between the proposed development and the heritage item or heritage conservation area c) The potential for overshadowing of the adjoining heritage item or any building within a heritage conservation area d) The colours and textures of materials proposed to be used in the development e) The location of car parking spaces and access ways into the development f) The impact of any proposed advertising signs or structures h) The maintenance of the existing streetscape has significance to the heritage item i) The impact of the proposed use would have on the amenity of the heritage item j) The effect the construction phase will have on the wellbeing of a heritage item j) The effect the construction phase will have on the wellbeing of a heritage item j) The effect the construction phase will have on the wellbeing of a heritage item j) The effect the construction phase will have on the wellbeing of a heritage item j) Incorporate sufficient landscaped area to accommodate deep rooted trees and vegetation to provide screening between the new development and the heritage item or conservation area
+Performance Criteria Acceptable Solutions Considerations P7 Any development within the vicinity of a heritage item or heritage conservation area is to be designed and sited so that the heritage significance of the item is conserved.
+D7.1 Where development is proposed on land adjacent to or within the vicinity of a heritage item or a heritage conservation area the following is to be taken into consideration to ensure that it will complement the identified significance or setting of the heritage item or the heritage conservation area: a) The character, siting, bulk, scale, height and external appearance of the development b) The visual relationship between the proposed development and the heritage item or heritage conservation area. item or heritage conservation area c) The potential for overshadowing of the adjoining heritage item or any building within a heritage conservation area d) The colours and textures of materials proposed to be used in the development e) The landscaping and fencing of the proposed development f) The location of car parking spaces and access ways into the development g) The impact of any proposed advertising signs or structures h) The maintenance of the existing streetscape, where the particular streetscape has significance to the heritage item i) The impact the proposed use would have on the amenity of the heritage item j) The effect the construction phase will have on the wellbeing of a heritage item k) Avoid making a replica of a heritage building for infill development I) Incorporate sufficient landscaped area to accommodate deep rooted trees and vegetation to provide screening between the new development and the heritage item or conservation area